Dear Members,

 In a separate meeting of independent directors, performance of

-nonindependent directors, the board as a whole and the Chairman of the Company was
+non-independent directors, the board as a whole and the Chairman of the Company were

 evaluated, taking into account the views of executive directors and nonexecutive